Obiohagwu/obiohagwu/_posts/2026-02-09-Your SAE looks solved. Your model disagrees.md

 This is a research log with a small argument:

-1. If you're using SAEs as interpretability tools or safety monitors, **variance-explained ($$R^2$$) alone is not a reliable acceptance test**.
+1. If you're using SAEs as interpretability tools or safety monitors, **reconstruction fidelity alone is not a reliable acceptance test** — behavioral metrics like patched CE loss or ablation-normalized CE recovery should be primary.
-2. In one common regime (mid-layer residual stream), $$R^2$$ can be **systematically inflated across scale at fixed sparsity**, due to a concrete mechanism (activation variance scaling) that does not affect direction-sensitive metrics like cosine similarity.
+2. In one common regime (mid-layer residual stream), $$R^2$$ can be **systematically inflated across scale at fixed sparsity**, due to a concrete mechanism (activation variance scaling), while behavioral preservation gets worse.

 This is not a scaling-law fit and not evidence for a hard interpretability ceiling.